Cyclone Freddy: Impact

-Mauritius
+Mascarene Islands

-According to the MMS, the cyclone passed within 200 km of the island, just north of Grand Bay.
+According to the MMS, the cyclone passed within 200 km of Mauritius, just north of Grand Bay.
 Strong winds and waves were observed along the northern coast of Mauritius.
 Winds in Port Louis reached 104 km/h while a peak gust of 154 km/h was observed on Signal Mountain.
 Flooding and gale-force winds also affected the country.
+According to media reports, there was one fatality, and at least 500 displaced families in a variety of shelters across Mauritius.

 Around 4:00 a.m. local time on 20 February, contact was lost with the Taiwanese-flagged fishing trawler LV Lien Sheng Fa with a crew of 16 just outside the territorial waters of Mauritius.
 The crew included a Taiwanese captain and 15 Indonesian fishermen.
 An alert was sent out by Taiwan's Fisheries Agency for the missing vessel on 23 February.
 The MV Star Venture found the ship capsized on 25 February about 400 km northeast of Mauritius within the nation's exclusive economic zone.
 Later sorties by the aircraft Dornier and the ship CGA Baracuda failed to find any survivors.
 Mauritius deployed a diving team to confirm the identity of the ship.
 The vessel's lifeboat was confirmed to have been deployed; however, it has not been found as of 3 March.

-Réunion

 Freddy impacted Réunion on 20–21 February, with its effects being relatively limited.
 Nearly 25,000 customers were left without power at the height of the cyclone; all but 500 had their service restored within a day.
 In Saint-Paul, 20 tons of mangoes were destroyed.
 Highway RD48 in Salazie was closed due to a landslide.
 Eleven mobile sites maintained by Orange S.A. were knocked offline in Tampon, Saint-Louis, and Saint-Paul.
 On 23 February, Foehn winds on the backside of the storm led to temperatures reaching 31 to 36 C along the southwestern coast of Réunion.